 Launching the Visitor Profile

-The Visitor Profile can be accessed through the Visitor Log (the Visitor Log can be accessed by navigating to Visitors > Visitor Log).
+The Visitor Profile can be accessed through the Visits Log (the Visits Log can be accessed by navigating to Visitors > Visits Log).
 When you hover over a visit a link will be displayed:

 Clicking this link will launch the visitor profile for the visit’s visitor.